8 cups Organic Chicken Stock (unsalted)

 Sea Salt and Pepper to taste

-This is my go to soup to make for when I’m feeling run down or if I am wanting to start a cleanse of some type.
 So if you are wanting to fight off an impending cold or flu?
 Or start a cleanse and clear out the gunk from your system naturally.
-Then this is the stuff you are going to want to make.
+Then this is the stuff you are going to want to make, feel free to add more garlic and ginger if you can handle it.

 - Start by slicing your mushrooms and chopping the baby bok choy into bite size pieces.